 Believe it or not, most of our ingredients were foraged right from the roadside!
 With all the rain we’ve been experiencing in Calgary and surrounding areas this summer, the prairies are overgrown with lush, bountiful vegetation.
 You could drive along any remote gravel road in the Alberta prairies right now and find similar ingredients for your own wildflower bouquet!

-Despite having lived in Calgary for many years, Rebecca had never been east of Calgary!
-How many of you Calgarians have never ventured east of the city to explore?
+Calgarians, have you ever ventured east of the city to explore?
 It was such a beautiful, tranquil afternoon — we even snuck in a glass of Côtes du Rhône rosé on our lunch break.
 We set up our office for the day in a neighbour’s field (thanks, Dale!) under a treed area to help shield the flowers and foliage from heat and sunlight.
 Rebecca worked away and I captured her process in creating this bouquet.

 To complete this bouquet, Rebecca secured the stems with floral tape finished it with a simple twine band.

 I couldn’t resist waiting until golden hour to snap a few more photos of the finished bouquet.
 There’s a beautiful meadow next to a prairie lake a few of miles from my family home, where I set up this antique chair and shot these photos just as the sun was setting.
 I love the way the fleeting sunlight catches the foxtails and illuminates the background!